 The largest man-made lake in North Carolina has several historic lakefront towns that offer boutique shopping, down-home eats and a laid-back atmosphere.
 Huntersville comes with its share of cultural and historic sites, including monuments and reenactments of the Civil War.
 While you’ll also discover plantations and old homesteads.

-You can let the inner hiker out around Davidson, which presents an extensive network of hiking and biking trails.
+You can let your inner hiker out around Davidson, which presents an extensive network of hiking and biking trails.
 Or simply launch a kayak onto the lake and explore the Cowans Ford Dam and get up close to the Marshall Steam Station.
 Other popular activities on the lake include water-skiing, wake boarding and fishing.

 After a morning at the lake, return to Charlotte, freshen up and explore one of the best museums in the city.
 The Levine Museum of the New South is focused on educating visitors about how the past continues to shape the present day and will help form our future.